 View a full listing of Faculty Research Interests

 Mathematics is dedicated to fostering student research at the undergraduate and graduate levels.
 Mathematics undergraduate majors take the Senior Seminar course, which usually involves a research project.
 Mathematics graduate students have the option of writing a research Thesis as part of their program of study.
 Marshall also has an REU in computational science and an undergraduate research program in mathematical biology.

-The Department of Mathematics also harbors the only public Differential Analyzer in the United States.
+Mathematics also harbors the only public Differential Analyzer in the United States.
 This analog computer for solving differential equations is used for research and pedagogical purposes.

 Learn more about the Differential Analyzer Laboratory